SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/04-Comparators.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Basics/04-Iterators-and-Comparators/EN/interactive-java-advanced-iterators-and-comparators-22-23-Comparable-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Comparable allows us to specify how objects that we are implementing **compare to objects of the same type**.
+Comparable allows us to specify how objects we are implementing **compare to objects of the same type**.

-Once implementing this interface we will inherit the `compareTo()` method.
+A class implementing this interface, will inherit the `compareTo()` method.

-This time the **comparison logic** will be **inside of the object** we are trying to compare.
+Unlike **Comparator**, the logic of the Comparable interface will be **inside of the object** we are trying to compare.

-Therefore, we **affect the original class** and taking this approach will restrict us to using a single sorting sequence.
+It will **affect the original class**.

+Taking this approach will limit us to using a single sorting sequence.

 Let us see the following example: